How to Customize Docentric SSRS Replicas

 This is what we meant under “Starting point for your customization”.

-Alternatively, you can create your own model, which will reference the Docentric AX and Docentric AX Extension models, and all other models you will need for report customization (e.g. Application Suit).
-Then you will need to copy custom DSP classes report by report and provide the corresponding Docentric designs.
+Alternatively, you can create your own model, which will reference the Docentric AX, Docentric AX Extension and Docentric AX SSRS Replicas models (and all other models you will need for report customization, e.g. Application Suit).
+Then you can create new DSP classes by inheriting the existing DSP classes from the Docentric AX SSRS Replicas model for those reports to which you want to add additional data and placeholders, and also provide the corresponding Docentric designs tailored to your needs.

 Where to keep Docentric designs

 There are four different template storage types: (1) Azure blob storage, (2) SharePoint, (3) File system (only for on-premises or during development on OneBox) and (4) AOT Resources.

 If you choose to store your templates (aka Docentric designs), which are just ordinary MS Word documents, as AOT Resources, they will be deployed alongside other customizations via deployable packages.
 These kind of templates are called System templates.
 After deployment they have ability to load themselves in our main report setup, where you can replace them (i.e. change them) with some other templates stored on Azure blob storage, SharePoint or File system.
 These templates are called Customized system templates.